 Serendipity is a capacity: 4 tips how to build it

-- Take a ‘challenging organisation’ to the next level: ‘5x why’ may be the most simple, but it is also the most powerful technique within lean leadership.
+‘5x why’ may be the most simple, but it is also the most powerful technique within lean leadership.
 It gets each individual to think, and continuously challenge the status quo at all levels of the organisation.
-However, where continuous improvement is 80% focussed on people’s own specific domain, you specifically encourage yourself and your staff to seek inspiration outside the normal working domain.
-This is facilitated by creating co-working spaces, attending networking events, by embedding cross-functional gemba walks in a structured manner, by adopting structured job rotation in your company, by organising co-creation sessions with customers… Some organisations such as Zappos even go a step further and have redesigned their (silo) structure to follow a principle of self-management such as Holacracy.
+However, where continuous improvement is 80% focused on people’s own specific domain, you specifically encourage yourself and your staff to seek inspiration outside the normal working domain.
+This is facilitated by creating co-working spaces, attending networking events, by embedding cross-functional gemba walks in a structured manner, by adopting structured job rotation in your company, by organizing co-creation sessions with customers… Some organisations such as Zappos even go a step further and have redesigned their (silo) structure to follow a principle of self-management such as Holacracy.
 In this way autonomy and challenge are integrated into each employee’s daily work.

 Prof. Noppen: “I learnt lots by looking beyond our four walls and now apply this on a daily basis in my management role.
 To me ‘serendipity’ is about managing the future.
 My plea is for people to be more daring, for a “just-do-it” mentality and to combine this with a healthy dose of job-related knowledge and expertise.
 Don’t you fall flat on your face from time to time?
 Of course, but it’s the only way.
 As Winston Churchill once said:“Success consists of stumbling from failure to failure without loss of enthusiasm”.